rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 I believe that CCPA is a powerful law that will be a big win for both consumers and businesses, and will help to put the United States at the same level as Europe with GDPR in the global privacy discussion.
-This law came to stay and leverage the rights between consumers and business, giving to the first ones, the chance to know what a company knows about them, decide whether or not they can keep that information, and prevent them from selling it.
+This law came to stay and leverage the rights between consumers and business, giving the former the chance to know what a company knows about them, decide whether or not they can keep that information, and prevent them from selling it.